i. Backtesting means testing a strategy on past price data.

-For all the MacBook users who cannot install MetaTrader 4, tradingview is an excellent website to analyze as well as backtest your chart.
+For all MacBook users who cannot install MetaTrader 4, tradingview is an excellent website to analyze as well as backtest your chart.

-Trading view comes with a lot of useful tools and indicators, and the best part is that you can use it without even signing up.
+The trading view comes with a lot of useful tools and indicators, and the best part is that you can use it without even signing up.

-Backtesting on tradingview.com can provide you a live market experience as they provide you with the bar replay option.
+Backtesting on tradingview.com can provide you with a live market experience as they provide you with the bar replay option.